RedactedCoder23/AOS/README.md

 ./examples/plugin_demo.sh
 ```

-Loads a sample plugin built as a shared object.
+Loads and then unloads a sample plugin built as a shared object.

 ## Real Hardware Boot